ℹ️ Note

 I still use Vim as I still have not learnt how to use Emacs.
 I’ve heard of meow mode instead of evil mode though, maybe I’ll try it inside NixOS soon™.

 W3M is still my favorite text-based browser, albeit poorly maintained.
+I also use chawan (written in Nim) and plan to fully embrace it once it’s more widely packaged.

 I continue to use mosh for remote server and dropped rlwrap --no-warnings ssh for local connections as nowadays I tend to carry my dotfiles everywhere and rlwrap makes more trouble than the little convenience it brings.